 Regulatory, Pricing and Reimbursement Overview

 A brief overview of the situation regarding regulation, pricing and reimbursement of drugs in Argentina.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?